 Patrick Lussier from Outeractive Expériences, event company operating in Quebec and Ontario in Canada, shares in this article thoughts about creating their games with Loquiz.
 He discusses what outcomes and key moments have been involved.

-+What impact you believe Loquiz has had on your business (goals)?
+What impact do you believe Loquiz has had on your business (goals)?

 It has changed the way we sell, but also the hours spent working on all the details of the concepts.
 Before, we needed to coordinate a million things in order to ensure our games would work well, that our facilitators would know what to say, how to score, where to send the teams next.

 The adaptability of the games.
-Even the simplest Rogaine feature can be completely tailored to fit the clients needs and expectations, but mostly how amazingly simple it is to sell to the clients the idea of this being a lot of fun for everyone.
-The Scavenger game options is my favourite, although I needed to put a lot of time and effort into mastering the options, I find it is still not so demanding but offers a lot of surprises along the way for the teams.
+Even the simplest Rogaine feature can be completely tailored to fit the clients’ needs and expectations, but mostly how amazingly simple it is to sell to the clients the idea of this being a lot of fun for everyone.
+The Scavenger game options are my favorite, although I needed to put a lot of time and effort into mastering the options, I find it is still not so demanding but offers a lot of surprises along the way for the teams.

-+How many game products you have built with Loquiz?
+How many game products you have you built with Loquiz?

 Over 75 different games, but the main concepts that I work around is about 6, I keep telling myself this: I know what works, so I have to convince my clients that this is what they need, not some crazy idea that popped into their heads.

-+What project are you especially proud of that Loquiz has enabled you to bring into life?
+What project are you especially proud of that Loquiz has enabled you to bring into to life?